DaVinciCodeCTF/DaVinciCTF2023/forensics/enfiltration/writeup/README.md

 # Enfiltration writeup

+This challenge is about matching audio's enf with power grid data.

 In audio metadata, you can see that the audio was recorded in 2019.

-Using the ENF data, you can retrieve National frequency data in England in 2019 from https://www.nationalgrideso.com/industry-information/balancing-services/frequency-response-services/historic-frequency-data
+You can retrieve National frequency data in England in 2019 from https://www.nationalgrideso.com/industry-information/balancing-services/frequency-response-services/historic-frequency-data

 You can use this script to extract enf data from audio : https://github.com/deerajnagothu/pyenf_extraction